Rithin447/RideTracker/README.md

 ## License

-MIT License — feel free to use, improve, and share with credit.
+feel free to use, improve, and share with credit.